 New for 2016/17

 The Signal sector is being completely changed.
 Two old chairlifts and four draglifts are being removed.
-The new main lift from resort level to the top will be a combination of eight-person chairs and 10-person gondolas, with a capacity of 3,300 people per hour.
-There is also a new quad chair to Signal starting from the old Vieil Alpe area of the village.
-The existing blend of blue and red intermediate pistes on Signal are joined by a new green piste (fully equipped with snowmaking).
+The new main lift from resort level to the top will be a combination of eight-person chairs and 10-person gondolas, with a capability of carrying 3,300 people per hour.
+There is also a new quad chair to Signal starting from the old Vieil Alpe section of the village.
+The existing blend of blue and red intermediate pistes on Signal are connected by a new green piste (fully equipped with snowmaking).